frankfeder/mapping-earthquakes/README.md

 ![](Resources/Deliverable_1.png)

-Deliverable 2 - Toggling datapoints for severe quakes, colored by severity (colors working, but differences between them are slight):
+Deliverable 2 - Toggling datapoints for severe quakes, colored by severity:
+* Note: Colors are working, but differences between them are minor

 ![](Resources/Deliverable_2.png)